k1ro/emrio/README.md

 * This repository does not reproduce the full construction process of the EMRIO database.
 The actual EMRIO estimation relies on a complex integration of multiple proprietary and public datasets, including:
   - Firm-level financial and corporate structure data from FactSet (FS), Bureau van Dijk (Orbis/Osiris), Bloomberg, and the NEEDS Financial Database.
   - Bills of Lading (BoL) and customs shipment records from FS, ManifestDB, and Importers Databases (IDS).
-  - Sector-level input-output and supply-use tables from national statistical offices and the United Nations Statistics Division (UNSNA, UN Comtrade).
+  - Sector-level input–output and supply–use tables from national statistical offices and the United Nations Statistics Division (UNSNA, UN Comtrade).
   - Supplementary macroeconomic aggregates from the UN Main Aggregates (MA) and Official Country (OC) datasets.
 * These sources are combined through institution-specific preprocessing, harmonization, and balancing procedures that cannot be made public.
 The internal data structures are licensed and their disclosure would reveal schema information under contractual restriction.
 Only this synthetic and structure-independent example is made available to demonstrate the computational logic.